Woman (1948 film): Production, release and reception

 Woman was shot on location in and around Atami and released on 2 April 1948.

 According to an article on Kinoshita in the Mainichi Shimbun published periodical New Japan, he succeeded in combining a "lyric[sic] style with a psychological angle" with this film.

 Legacy

 Woman was presented in 2012 by the Film at Lincoln Center society, New York, as part of its Keisuke Kinoshita retrospective, and at the 2013 Berlin International Film Festival, where it was announced as a "desperate portrait of a lethal passion against the backdrop of a Japan trying to return to some kind of normalcy", consisting of "dangerously tilted images in which everything appears to be out of balance".

+Home media

 Woman was released on DVD in Japan in 2012 as part of the "Keisuke Kinoshita 100th birthday volume 2" DVD box.